 The US commercial air market is improving.
 Domestic traffic recovered faster than international traffic.
-And leisure travel led the recovery.
-But that’s not enough because airlines generate profit primarily from passengers paying first class and business class fare.
-Only when the business trips and international travel come back to the pre-crisis level, we can say that the industry resumes its energy.
+And leisure travel spearheaded the recovery.
+But that’s not enough because airlines generate profit primarily from passengers paying first class and business class fares.
+Only when business trips and international travel come back to the pre-crisis level, we can say that the industry resumes its energy.

-Among all large US airports with above 20 million outbound passengers in 2019, DEN (Denver), CLT (Charlotte) and PHX (Phoenix) have the largest percent of passengers traveling domestically.
-In 2019, 95% passengers from DEN, 93% from CLT and 95% from PHX are for domestic trips.
-Therefore, we can use those three airports as a wind vane of domestic traffic trend.
+Among all large US airports with above 20 million outbound passengers in 2019, DEN (Denver), CLT (Charlotte), and PHX (Phoenix) have the largest percent of passengers traveling domestically.
+In 2019, 95% of passengers from DEN, 93% from CLT, and 95% from PHX are for domestic trips.
+Therefore, we can use those three airports as a wind vane of domestic traffic trends.

 For leisure travel, we pick up MCO (Orlando) and LAS (Las Vegas) because most travelers to/from those airports are for amusement parks and casinos.
-For business trip, we choose SFO (San Francisco), IAH (Houston) and IAD (Washington).
-6.5%, 6.5% and 7.3% of passengers from those airports, respectively, paid premium fares.
+For a business trip, we choose SFO (San Francisco), IAH (Houston), and IAD (Washington).
+6.5%, 6.5%, and 7.3% of passengers from those airports, respectively, paid premium fares.
 Those are the highest ratios among all large US airports.
-After all, many trips to/from those airports are related to Finance, Oil & Gas and Government.
+After all, many trips to/from those airports are related to Finance, Oil & Gas, and Government.

 With those wind vanes, we can look at the recovery status of the US commercial air industry!

 At the U.S. overall level, the traffic gap between 2022 and 2019 has increased from around 7-8% at the beginning of the month to about 10% at the end of the month.
 The average airport throughput has well stood at over 2 million people per day.
 The summer peak season is coming.
 We optimistically predict the recovery is ongoing and the gap may be shrunk in the summer.